 Reach Code Support: Applicants can apply for expert technical assistance in adopting a new reach code ordinance or implementation support for an existing reach code ordinance.
 Technical assistance can include model code language, cost effectiveness support, staff report templates, Council presentations, and more.

 The maximum amount of support available for each jurisdiction is $10,000, either via gap funding or consultant time providing technical assistance.
 Applicants are encouraged to submit only one application per agency.
 Should funding be available, we may re-open the application cycle to allow multiple applications per agency.

 This program is available only to municipal agencies and school districts currently enrolled in EBCE service.
 Applicants must be able to provide the following via the application form linked below:

 Proposed scope of work (including selected technologies, if available)

 For applicants requesting funding, a demonstration of how EBCE funding will be leveraged

 EBCE is excited to support our community in making the transition to cleaner, electric buildings.
-Please complete the following application form and we will reach out to discuss your application.
+Please reach out to us and we will discuss your application.